Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 **What happens if the project misses its deadline?**

 If you are going over the originally intended timeline please notify the Senate in your monthly update.
-If the deadline extends into a new quarter the Astronauts will have to approve the project’s continuation.
+If the deadline extends into a new quarter the Executive Branch Leads will have to approve the project’s continuation.
 This is not unexpected, the project will still be eligible for retroactive rewards in the next quarter.

 **What if my project will take multiple quarters to complete?**